-Women for Conservation is excited to announce the addition of two new women to our forest Guard training program!
+Women for Conservation is excited to announce the addition of two new female forest guards in our training program!
 These women have been involved with Women for Conservation’s community group in the village of Puerto Pinzón, Puerto Boyacá, Boyacá which has been active since 2013.

 “I believe this is a special opportunity for us, especially for me because I come from the city.
 I am getting to know the local biodiversity, exploring the natural environment, and learning about many species of birds and animals that I never knew about before.
 We are learning so many new skills and we are given the opportunity to learn, discover, and analyze things in our environment.
 Each new species we encounter, we learn to identify”. – Sandra Acevedo

 The women joined ProAves Rangers for training in the skills needed to monitor and manage endangered species in the El Paujil Reserve.
 The group is currently learning to aid in scientific research and conservation work by mastering bird identification, GPS tracking, and monitoring of species in the reserve.

 These new female forest guards are trail-blazers in their community as the first women from Puerto Pinzón who have pursued forest guard training.
 We work to increase representation of women in the conservation field, and hope that more girls are inspired to pursue environmental careers as these women bring back their training to children and others in their communities.
 Women for Conservation promotes and facilitates training for female forest guards in reserves across Colombia by recruiting interested local women, connecting them to the ProAves training programs, and covering the fees for training and basic equipment.
 The workshops are taught by WFC Subdirector Johana Castro, as well as biologist Andrea Borrero, a local expert of ornithology.